José de la Borda: Early life and arrival to Mexico

 José de la Borda was born either in the province of Jaca in the then kingdom of Aragon (Spain) or in the French province of Béarn in either 1699 or 1700.
-Borda was the second son of Pierre Laborde, an officer in the army of Louis XIV of France and Spaniard Magdalena Sanchez.
-José claimed January 2, 1699, in Jaca as his date and place of birth, although there are no documents to back that up.
+Borda was the second son of Pierre Laborde, an officer in the army of Louis XIV of France and a Spaniard named Magdalena Sanchez.
+José claimed 2 January 1699, in Jaca as his date and place of birth, although there are no documents to back that up.
 The portraits in the museums of Taxco and Chapultepec both affirm he was born in France.
 Jean Joseph (de) Laborde, a French financer born in Jaca in 1724, confirmed José's French-Spanish nationality.

 José's older brother, Francisco, left Europe for Mexico in 1708.
 Eight years later, he wrote for José to join him to work with him at the La Lajuela mine he founded in Tehuilotepec, near Taxco.
 At the time, the Taxco area had the richest mining in Mexico, producing iron, silver, gold and more.
 José arrived to Mexico in 1716, when he was only 17.
 Francisco died on January 5, 1744, and José inherited La Lajuela.

 In 1720, José married Teresa Verdugo, the daughter of Captain Verdugo and the younger sister of Francisco's wife.
 The union produced two children, Ana María and Manuel (1727-1791).
 Teresa died in 1727, shortly after the birth of Manuel.